-We obtain personal information from you when you use our website, enquire about our activities, register with us, send or receive an email, ask a question or otherwise provide us with personal information.
+We obtain personal information from you when you use our website, enquire about our activities, register with us, download an activity pack or other resource, send or receive an email, ask a question or otherwise provide us with personal information.

 We may also receive information about you from third parties, for example from Audience Finder, or from individuals or third-party organisations who share our interests and may introduce you to us.

 To support NHS Test and Trace (which is part of the Department for Health and Social Care) in England, we have decided to collect and keep a limited record of staff, customers and visitors who come onto our premises for the purpose of contract tracing.
 For detailed information about the collection and usage of this data please see point 8.